 That rigorous training paid off.
-But it didn’t prepare you for running a business.
-Most PT practice owners are missing THE skill that’s essential for growing a successful business.
+But it didn’t prepare you for owning a physical therapy business.
+Most PT practice owners are missing THE skill that’s essential for growing a successful physical therapy business.

 Today I’m talking about that missing skill and how to cultivate it, for the benefit of your practice and your life outside work.

 None of us are born knowing how to run a successful business.
 And our clinical training definitely didn’t teach us the business skills we need.
 The business lessons you need to learn are easier than you think.
 Start with my FREE guide to 3 Simple Things That Will Get You More Patients and Make You More Money Right Now, a guide to the fundamental business strategies that can put your PT clinic on a more profitable path.

 Physical Therapists Today are Not Prepared to Run a Business

 Prepared for what?

 It’s not success.
 It’s failure.